 - Creative Quarter – between South William Street and George’s Street

 Keep these areas in mind when you plan your walking tour of Dublin.
 When traveling beyond Dublin, consider using public transportation or small tours for coastal visits.
 Now that you know the history of this torn country, you can appreciate not only its natural beauty but its significant historical landmarks.

 Molly Malone Statue

-The Molly Malone statue, crudely known locally as “The Tart with the Cart,” was installed during the 1988 Dublin Millennium celebrations, when 13 June was declared to be Molly Malone Day.
+First on the must-see list in this Ireland travel guide is the Molly Malone statue.
+Crudely known locally as “The Tart with the Cart,” this statue was installed during the 1988 Dublin Millennium celebrations, when 13 June was declared to be Molly Malone Day.
 The statue was presented to the city by Jury’s Hotel Group because “Molly Malone” (also known as “Cockles and Mussels” or “In Dublin’s Fair City”) is a popular song, which has become the unofficial anthem of Dublin.
 The song is a fictional tale of a fishmonger who sold seafood on the streets of Dublin, but who died young, of a fever.
 She is typically represented as a hawker by day and part-time prostitute by night.
 Her statue has moved to Suffolk Street.

 Justice at Dublin Castle

 Justice is another controversial statue in the city, which stands above the Cork Hill entrance to Dublin Castle.
 Many icons have Justice blindfolded, but in this case, Iustitia’s eyes are open.
 Since the 15th century, the blindfold has represented objectivity and impartiality.
 This statue also holds scales, tilted toward the Dublin’s Tax Office.
 Her sword, which typically points downwards, is held upright and she looks at it with a knowing smile.